-Jodhpur having radiation levels that high from a nuclear conflict that occured 8-12,000 years ago makes no sense.
+Jodhpur having radiation levels that high from a nuclear conflict that occurred 8-12,000 years ago makes no sense.
 Even the strongest nuclear isotopes, like cesium-137 and strontium-90, only have half-lives of 30 years at most.
-Even Hiroshima and Nagasaki are clean of radiation just three quarters of a century after the infamous bomb drops.
+Even Hiroshima and Nagasaki are clean of radiation just three-quarters of a century after the infamous bomb drops.
 Furthermore, there is absolutely no evidence that Francis Taylor’s city of half a million people ever existed.

-The quotes attributed to Ganguli make no sense, as he lived in the 1880s-90s, long before nuclear weapons were even concieved of.
+The quotes attributed to Ganguli make no sense, as he lived in the 1880s-90s, long before nuclear weapons were even conceived of.